Martyn Underhill: Police and Crime Commissioner

 In February 2012, Underhill declared himself as an Independent candidate for the Dorset Police and Crime Commissioner role.
 In April 2012, Underhill launched his electoral campaign as Keep Politics out of Policing and won the election, becoming Dorset's first ever PCC.

 In 2013, as Dorset PCC, Underhill was one of three PCC's nominated by their peers to review the role and remit of the Association of Chief Police Officers.
 The other PCC's who worked with him were Jane Kennedy and Matthew Ellis.
 The trio commissioned General Parker to review the organisation.
 His review recommended substantial changes, including the transition to a new organisation called the National Police Chiefs Council.
 The trio formed the "ACPO Transition Board" to achieve the changes working with senior officers from ACPO, the Home Office, MOPAC and the College of Policing.
 The PCC's appointed Sir Bill Jeffrey as Chair of the Transition Board.
 This led to the creation of the National Police Chiefs Council formally in April 2015.
 The first ever Chair was Sara Thornton.

 In 2014, Underhill became the first PCC nationally to formally commission the charity Victim Support to provide victim services in his area.

 In July 2015, Underhill announced that he would stand as a candidate in the following year's police and crime commissioner elections.
 His election manifesto was announced on 30 March 2016.

 On 6 May, Underhill was re-elected as police and crime commissioner.
 He received 38% of the first preference votes, and was elected after the second preference votes were counted, when no candidates received more than 50% of first preference votes.
 The election turnout was 23%.

 In December 2019, Underhill announced that he will not stand for re-election in 2020, but due to the COVID-19 pandemic he stood until the delayed election in 2021.
 He was succeeded by Conservative David Sidwick.

+Personal life

+On 11 August 2023, his 39 year old son Benjamin Jon Underhill died following a severe head injury after exiting a moving car in Wimborne Minster.

-He was made MBE in the 2022 New Year Honours.
+Underhill was made MBE in the 2022 New Year Honours.